basarat/typescript-compiler-docs/README.md

 https://github.com/Microsoft/TypeScript/pull/414
 Declaration file needs to always emit typeof function/static function instead of emitting signature

+## File extension for emit different from '.js'
+Ability to modify the output filename extension https://github.com/Microsoft/TypeScript/pull/425

 # Checker
 ## Change the order in which the functions are checked in overloads
 https://github.com/Microsoft/TypeScript/pull/378